Deploy to Test and Production Instances

 To perform this action: See this:

-2. Create a new branch in your project's Git repo for changes that are ready for production.
-After creating this branch, any changes pushed to the main branch won't be added automatically to the production branch.
+2. Create a new production branch in your project's Git repo for changes that are ready for production.
+After this branch is created, any changes pushed to the main branch won't be added automatically to the production branch.
 Instead, you must create a merge request or manually push the changes to the production branch, as a means of protecting the branch against untested or unwanted additions.
 Create a Production Branch

-3. Create and configure the production build jobs:
+3. Create and configure the production build jobs, specifically the packaging and deployment jobs.
+Create and Configure Production Build Jobs

 4. (Optional) Restrict users who can edit the production jobs or run their builds.
 Configure a Production Job's Privacy Setting